kirkofypsi/7DWorkProblemModel/dimensions/culture.md

 * *not open with employees*

 ### NO FREEDOM TO SPEAK ONE'S MIND
-> Organization's culture is perceived as not offering freedom to employees to express their thoughts.
+> Organization’s culture is perceived as not allowing employees to express their thoughts.
 Employees might be afraid to speak their minds or ask questions about important decisions for fear of retaliation.

 __Exemplary statements reported by employees:__